 The baby’s first year is a time of learning for the whole family.
-Helsinki city’s 0–1-year-olds web-page has guides about a baby’s first year as well as information on the services that the city offers after your baby is born.
+The City of Helsinki city’s 0–1-year-olds‘ web-page has a guide on baby’s first year as well as information on the services that the city offers after your baby is born.

-Småbarnsföräldrar i huvudstadsregionen is a good Facebook-group to join.
-There you can share info, ask questions and get tips from parents of small children in the Capital Region.
+Småbarnsföräldrar i huvudstadsregionen is a good Facebook group to join.
+There you can share info, ask questions and get tips from Swedish-language parents of small children in the Capital Region.

-Folkhälsan is a non-profit Finnish-Swedish organization in the social sector.
+Folkhälsan is a non-profit Finland-Swedish organization in the social sector.
 They arrange baby and family swimming in all the municipalities in the Capital Region.
-Baby swimming can be introduced when a baby is 3 months old and weighs at least 5 kilograms.
+Baby swimming can be introduced when baby is 3 months old and weighs at least 5 kilograms.
 There is no upper age limit.

-LillaLuckan in the center of Helsinki/Helsingfors provides many different Family cafe’s.
+LillaLuckan in the center of Helsingfors provides many different family cafés.
 All families are welcome to the cafés that are free of charge and you don’t need to sign up beforehand.
 The family cafe’s program is published weekly in the Facebook-group LillaLuckans familjecaféer.

-Folkhälsan arranges Family café Tallen on Drumsö/Lauttasaari.
+Folkhälsan organises Family Café Tallen on Drumsö/Lauttasaari.
 It’s open on Tuesdays and Fridays.

-Helsinki city offers family events in Swedish at Oodi and at playgrounds.
+Helsinki city offers family events in Swedish at Oodi.